 In addition to the two other Spring Mountain Stickers (seeen below) on the rear side windows is this one.
 It somewhat offsets the Harley Sticker.

 While done almost as soon as I got her, the light black out kits were applied almost immediately and are being redone (wear and tear) again now in 2020.

-Perhaps the most infamous and easily seen sticker, and by far the one that starts lots of conversations is the "Slower Traffic ->" window decal from Left Lane Drivers.org.
+Perhaps the most infamous and easily seen sticker, and by far the one that starts lots of conversations is the "Slower Traffic ->" window decal from Left Lane Drivers.org (note their website is down at the moment.
+I will refresh when it is up again.)
 I believe that I put this sticker on in Calypso's third year.
 Initially as a joke; but when I discovered, that it actually works out on the open road - it became a keeper.
 PLUS it gets a lot of attention at Car Shows and always leads to great conversations.